Chausath Yogini Temple, Hirapur: Architecture

-The temple is small and circular, only 25 feet in diameter.
+The temple is small and circular, only 25 ft in diameter.
 It is hypaethral, and built of blocks of sandstone.
 The inside of the circular wall has niches, each housing the statue of a Goddess.
 56 of the 64 idols, made of black stone, survive.
 They surround the main image at the centre of the temple, the Goddess Kali, who stands on a human head, representing the triumph of the heart over the mind.
 Some historians believe that an idol of Maha Bhairava was worshipped in the Chandi Mandapa.
 The temple seems to follow a mandala plan in a way that concentric circles are formed while a Shiva at the center inside the inner sanctum is roundly surrounded by four Yoginis and four Bhairavas.

 The circle is reached via a protruding entrance passage, so that the plan of the temple has the form of a yoni-pedestal for a Shiva lingam.

 The Yogini images depict standing goddesses and their animal vehicles (vahana).
 The Yoginis are naked but for their bejewelled girdles, from which hang flimsy skirts that can be made out as a light decoration on their legs; they are adorned with bracelets, armlets, necklaces, and anklets.

 The scholar István Keul writes that the yogini images are of dark chlorite rock, about 40 cm tall, and standing in varying poses on plinths or vahanas, their animal vehicles; most have "delicate features and sensual bodies with slender waists, broad hips, and high, round breasts" with varying hairstyles and body ornaments.